simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 If you are using the **ucontext** or **raw** context factories, you can request to execute the user code in parallel.
-Several threads are launched, each of them handling as much user contexts at each run.
-To actiave this, set the ``contexts/nthreads`` item to the amount of cores that you have in your computer (or lower than 1 to have the amount of cores auto-detected).
+Several threads are launched, each of them handling the same number of user contexts at each run.
+To activate this, set the ``contexts/nthreads`` item to the amount of cores that you have in your computer (or lower than 1 to have the amount of cores auto-detected).

 Even if you asked several worker threads using the previous option, you can request to start the parallel execution (and pay the